SchoolOfCode/final-project_front-end-hackson5/README.md

 ## :briefcase: Project Brief

-In a team of five decided by the School of Code we were given four weeks to plan, design and build a full stack application.We used the skills learnt during the 16 week bootcamp to achieve this.
+In a team of five decided by the School of Code we were given four weeks to plan, design and build a full stack application.
+We used the skills learnt during the 16 week bootcamp to achieve this.

 <img src="https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png"/>